 Every Sunday evening I always indulge in a face mask.
 Not just because it’s apart of my weekly skincare routine, but after a long and stressful week it’s just nice to pamper myself.
 Since charcoal face masks are having a moment, I thought I’d try out the Himalayan Charcoal Purifying Glow Mask from The Body Shop, in Durham.
+Yes, the magic of charcoal masks seems to be taking over the beauty world, so I thought I’d give it a whirl!

 The mask is set to draw out impurities and refine the appearance of pores for healthy-looking skin.
 Inspired by Ayurvedic traditions, this clay mask is infused with bamboo charcoal, green tea leaves and organic tea tree oil.
 It’s 100% vegan and has been formulated without parabens, paraffin, silicone and mineral oil.